iv461/icey/icey/doc/using_tf.md

 See also the [TF synchronization example](../../icey_examples/src/tf_sychronization_example.cpp).

+This performs the synchronization using the `tf2_ros::MessageFilter`.

 You will have to do however the actual transformation of the data (i.e. rigid transformation of the point cloud) yourself (PR are welcome to improve this!)

-# Subscribing to single transforms
+## Subscribing to single transforms

 When working with transforms between coordinate systems, you don't always need to request the transform at a specific time.
 Instead, you can subscribe to a single transform between two coordinate systems and receive each time it changes: